Major Update About Roman Reigns’ Return On ‘Monday Night Raw’ Next Week

-Roman Reigns hasn’t appeared on WWE television since the October 16th edition of Monday Night Raw.
+Roman Reigns hasn’t appeared on WWE television since the October 16 edition of Monday Night Raw.
 A lot has changed over the last several weeks and Roman’s health status has remained in question until a few days ago.
-The WWE Universe has been hoping that he’d be back in time for WWE Survivor Series and their hopes were answered when it was officially announced Roman Reigns’ return to Raw next week in Atlanta.
+The WWE Universe has been hoping that he’d be back in time for WWE Survivor Series and their hopes were answered when it was officially announced that Roman Reigns will return to Raw next week in Atlanta.

 Originally, the plan was for SmackDown Live to invade Raw again, but Roman’s return would be a surprise and turn the tide heading into the event.
 Roman would have also become the captain of Team Raw.
 Those plans have been scrapped and WWE officials have decided not to delay The Shield’s reunion and have set a huge match against The New Day, which will most likely become official during Roman’s return segment.